Shakshuka with Swiss Chard

 • In a large skillet with a lid, heat 1 tablespoon of the olive oil, and saute the chard leaves for about 4 minutes, until wilted.
 Season with salt and pepper and set aside.

 • In the same skillet heat the remaining 2 tablespoons of the olive oil.
 Add the shallots, garlic and chard stems and cook over moderate heat, stirring occasionally, until the stems are slightly softened, about 3 minutes.
-Add the tomatoes, cumin, paprika, crushed red pepper and salt and pepper, then simmer until the sauce is thickened, about 20 to 25 minutes.
+Add the tomatoes, cumin, paprika, crushed red pepper, salt, and pepper, then simmer until the sauce is thickened, about 20 to 25 minutes.

 • Sprinkle the feta over the top, and then the parsley.
 Serve immediately.